troclaux/notes/aws.md

 > investigates and identifies the root cause of security issues or suspicious activities using ML and graphs

 - generates visualizations with details and context to get to the root cause
+- helps analyzing findings from [GuardDuty](#guardduty) and other services

 ## DMS (Database Migration Service)

-> migrate databases to aws
+> fully managed service that helps you migrate databases to aws quickly and securely

 - resilient and self healing
 - source database remains available during the migration